PEAK CLUSTER CARBON CAPTURE AND STORAGE PIPELINE PROPOSAL:

 Conclusion

 Wirral Wildlife realise the need to do something to reduce carbon emissions from cement manufacture, but at present do not think this is the correct way to go about it.
-Peak Cluster must demonstrate that this pipeline is the most cost-effective option, why they are not investing in new technologies, and how they would avoid damage to wildlife and people.
+Peak Cluster must demonstrate with independent research that this pipeline is the most cost-effective option, explain why they are not investing in new technologies, and how they would avoid damage to wildlife and people.

 Wirral Wildlife committee